shunte88/rgbclock/README.md

 Initial development was done with only two panels and this simpler mode is still available via configuration

 The initial build used python and SVG to paint the display.
-As more features were added a rewrite in Go helped with performance.
+As more features were added a rewrite in Go aided performance.

 Note the animation here is rather blocky, but the actual operation is buttery Rolex smooth